yokoszn/arch/README.md

 This Repo contains arch linux installation instructions aswell as a techical write up on setting up a hardened installation of arch linux.

+I have documented this project with the goal of meeting the [AQF requirements](https://training.gov.au/TrainingComponentFiles/ICT/ICTICT435_R1.pdf)

 ### Project for ICT40120 | Cert IV - Information Technology (Networking)
 #### ICTICT435 Create technical documentation
 This unit describes the skills and knowledge required to create technical documentation that is clear and understandable for the target audience and both easy to navigate and apply.